Feels like just yesterday the world was arguing over the millenial’s rising importance and impact on the workforce, doesn’t it?

 Social media represents a powerful tool for discovery, contact, and even full-on recruitment of candidates, sometimes without ever leaving the app.

 You don’t automatically have to focus on TikTok to “reach the kids.”

-Depending on your industry, there may be more appropriate platforms for doing recruitment.
+Depending on your industry, there may be more appropriate platforms for recruitment.
 But don’t discount any single platform out of reflex.

 If it suits the nature of the company and role, TikTok could very well be the perfect place to identify potential candidates.

 Alongside this effort, it’s important for your clients to have developed a strong social media presence themselves.
-Not only in terms of content but also in range — if your company isn’t everywhere already, consider signing up to the whole gamut of social media sites.
+Not only in terms of content but also in range — if your company isn’t everywhere already, consider signing up for the whole gamut of social media sites.

 Great talent may be hiding there!
 But just signing up isn’t enough.